ThomasCarroll/htqc/r_course/introToR_Session1.md

 survivalTime <- c(1,30,2,20)
 dfExample <- data.frame(Name=patientName,Type=patientType,Survival_Time=survivalTime)
 ```
-The table() provides a breakdown of frequency of occurrence of all unique values in vector or factor.
+The **table()** function provides a breakdown of the frequency of occurrence of all unique values in vector or factor.

 ```r
 table(patientType)